 Pursuant to Section 92(3) read with Section 134(3)(a) of the Act copy of the AnnualReturn of the Company prepared in accordance with Section 92(1) of the Act read with Rule11 of the Companies (Management and Administration) Rules 2014 are placed on the websiteof the Company and are accessible at the web-link:http://msDsteel.conn/investors/aeneral-meetina/aam- 2021.

 Board of Directors

-There was no change in the composition of the Board of Directors during the reportingperiod howereverin accordance with the provisions of the Act and the Articles ofAssociation of the Company Mr. Suresh Kumar Agrawal (DIN: 00587623) Director of theCompany retire by rotation at the ensuing Annual General Meeting and beingeligible have offered himself for re-appointment.
+In accordance with the provisions of Section 152 of the Act and the Articles ofAssociation of the Company Mr. Suresh Kumar Agrawal (DIN: 00587623) Chairman cum Directorof the Company retires by rotation at the forthcoming Annual General Meeting and beingeligible have offered himself for re-appointment.

 Following persons are the Key Managerial Personnel of the Company pursuant to Section2(51) and Section 203 of the Act read with Rules framed thereunder:

 2. Mr. Dhananjay Uchit Singh -Executive Director

 4. Ms. Shreya Kar - Company Secretary & Compliance Officer